GabrielGausachs/Kmeans-for-NBA-PlayerTypes/README.md

 - Post up
 - Spot up
 - Cut
-- Handoff.
+- Handoff

-Once we have the data cleaned, we start to define how we are going to group this players.
+Once we have the data cleaned, we can start to build our Kmeans model.
+We decide to use Kmeans but it's very important to choose wisely how many clusters to model.
+So our first step is to use the elbow method to find  the optimal number of clusters in our data.